AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Data backup/Create manual snapshots and restore data from manual snapshots.md

     }
     ```

--   Call the \_status API to query the information of a specified snapshot
+-   Call the \_status API to query the information of a specific snapshot

     ```
     GET _snapshot/my_backup/snapshot_3/_status
     ```

     The \_status API allows you to query the detailed information of a snapshot.
 The information includes both the status of the snapshot and the statistics about each index and shard.
-If the running of the command is successful, the following result is returned:
+If the command is successfully run, the following result is returned:

     ```
     {